 Be active in the community.
 Comment on others’ updates.
 Reply to your supporters’ comments or questions.
 And if someone does something to help promote your solution, thank them for it publicly.
 They’ll feel good and you’ll gain extra exposure.

 Ask your supporters for help.
 Ask your them if they’ll lend a hand with your project or your promotional efforts.
 They may have skills that you don’t.
 Want some thoughts on how best to promote your solution?
 Or simply struggling to come up with ideas?
 Ask them.

-Be in the Bright Minds Journal.
+Be in the Bright Minds Buzz.
 The Bright Minds team is on the lookout for examples of innovative campaigning, new connections forged because of the Challenge and other success stories.
 If you have something unique that you’re ready to share, please get in touch.

 Mark key milestones and events.
 Just reached 1,000 votes?
 One week and counting until voting comes to an end?
 Every significant event in the Challenge is an opportunity for you and your team to revitalize your followers in the Bright Minds community and rev up their support.

 Chances are, your team already knows or can easily connect with hundreds, maybe even thousands, of people who’ll be eager to vote for and support your solution.

 Get everyone you know to help out.
 Ask your friends, family and colleagues to champion your cause.
 Try asking everyone to do just one thing.
 It’ll help maintain focus, keep any one person from being overloaded and ultimately get more things done, quicker.

 Mention Bright Minds to everyone you meet.
 Whenever you give a presentation, attend an event or have the floor for any reason – be sure to get in a plug for your solution, and ask people to vote.
 If you have a website, add a banner.
 If you use an email signature, edit it to mention the Challenge and ask for support.